Law (Eng/NI) - Accelerated Graduate Entry LLB

 This course is recognised in common law countries that accept an English qualifying degree.

-We offer training for the exams to enter the Institute of Professional Legal Studies in Northern Ireland and have close connections with providers of the Legal Practice Course and (LPC) Bar Professional Training Course (BPTC) in England.
+We offer training for the exams to enter the Institute of Professional Legal Studies in Northern Ireland.

 Kevin Wahba, from Canada, travelled to Dundee as an international student and graduated in 2014 from English Law – Accelerated Program and is currently Registrar of the Association of Ontario Land Surveyors.